jwbrassell/a/README.md

 The setup script will:
 - Create necessary directories
-- Initialize the database
+- Initialize the database and create all required tables
-- Run all migrations
+- Run all migrations automatically
 - Set up default roles and users
 - Configure route permissions
 - Initialize plugin settings

+**Important Note**: Always use `setup.py` for initial database configuration.
+Do not run `init_db.py` directly, as the setup script handles the proper sequence of database initialization and migrations.

 5. Run the application:
 ```bash